Health & Wellbeing

 “I don’t have the time to relax!”

-Sometimes, as a carer, you simply don’t have the option of taking time out to get involved with group activities as much as you might like to, or perhaps you can’t leave the house for more than a couple of minutes.
+Sometimes, as a Carer, you simply don’t have the option of taking time out to get involved with group activities as much as you might like to, or perhaps you can’t leave the house for more than a couple of minutes.
 Whatever the reason, if that’s the case, you’ll need something quick and easy to help you relax more throughout your day.
-Carers Club have found 40 ways to relax in 5 minutes that you can do at home, in your slippers, as well as a fantastic stress busting bedtime routine- just take a look!
+Mind, the mental health charity, has produced a fantastic short video full of useful tips to help you manage stress and start to feel better – take a look here.

 Every time I try to unwind, my mind just won’t stop spinning?